Upper School Curriculum

-In addition, we offer over 15 Advanced Placement courses and over 20 honors classes.
+In addition, we offer 17 Advanced Placement courses and over 20 honors classes.
 The number of upper-level electives we offer, impressive for a school of any size, includes more fine arts course offerings than any other school in Northeast Ohio.
 Course requirements for graduation include 4 years of English and mathematics, and 3 years of social studies, world language, science, and fine arts.
 Understanding the importance of physical activity in brain development and general health, students are required to take physical education each year.
 Most of our students meet this requirement through athletics as 70% of our students play at least one sport.

 Strong Faculty-Student Relationships